Yakovlev Yak-130: Belarus

+Iran

+36 number has been ordered.
+First batch of two were delivered in early September 2023.
+They are being tested under Iranian conditions at Iran's 8th Tactical Air Force Base near Isfahan.

 Laos

 Laos ordered 10 Yak-130s in August 2017.
 Deliveries started in 2018.

 Myanmar

 Myanmar ordered six Yak-130s in June 2015.
 All six aircraft were delivered in December 2017.
 Six additional aircraft were ordered later.
 Following the 2021 coup, Myanmar received a further six jets which were revealed at the 74th anniversary ceremony of Myanmar’s Air Force.

 Potential orders

 In April 2012, Irkut Corporation president Alexey Fedorov claimed that there were "more than ten potential customers".

 Argentina

 In 2021 Russia offered the Argentine Air Force a batch of 15 MiG-29 fighters and another batch of 12 Su-30 fighters and seeks also the sale of Yak-130 training jet and Mil Mi-17 helicopters.

 Bolivia

 Bolivia considers the Yak-130 as a candidate for the replacement of its retired Lockheed T-33s.

 Kazakhstan

 Two rounds of negotiations with Russia regarding a potential order for Yak-130s took place in 2010 and 2012 respectively.
 No firm orders came out of it, but the Yak-130 may be bought to replace Kazakhstan's current Aero L-39C trainers, when they will run out of service life.